palimadra/publitweet/README.md

 <tr>
 <td>feed <br /></td>
 <td>
-<p>the twitter feed to display (could be a single user 'nytimes' or a twitter list 'nytimes/staff')</p>
+<p>the twitter feed to display (could be a single user 'storify' or a twitter list 'storify/team')</p>
 </td>
 </tr>
 <tr>